 The “trust fund” is a type of tax.
 Namely a type of tax that makes up most of the payroll taxes due to the United States Treasury.

 It works like this: Payroll taxes are those taxes an employer withholds from employees for income tax and FICA (Social Security/Medicare), long with matching amounts of social security and Medicare taxes that are due from the employers.

 This is probably confusing.
-It was to me.
-So let me lay out an equation:
+So let me try to use an equation: